asparks1987/UISP-NOC/android/README.md

 * Default URL of `http://10.0.2.2/` for emulator testing (maps to the host machine running Docker).
 * Accepts an explicit URL via an Intent extra named `url` for deep linking.
 * Calls `https://<noc-host>/?ajax=mobile_config` to retrieve the UISP base URL and token when hosted alongside the server (requires the same network and configured token on the server).
+* Launches full-screen with no browser chrome so the outage grids feel like a native console.
+* Mirrors the desktop siren/vibration cues so Gotify-driven alerts stay loud even when the device is pocketed.

 ---